cujojs/rest/README.md

 );
 ```

-In this example, we take the client create by the `mime` interceptor, and wrap it with the `errorCode` interceptor.
-The errorCode interceptor accepts a configuration object that indicates what status codes should be considered an error.
+In this example, we take the client create by the [MIME Interceptor](docs/interceptors.md#module-rest/interceptor/mime), and wrap it with the [Error Code Interceptor](https://github.com/s2js/rest/blob/cujojs/docs/interceptors.md#module-rest/interceptor/errorCode).
+The error code interceptor accepts a configuration object that indicates what status codes should be considered an error.
 In this case we override the default value of <=400, to only reject with 500 or greater status code.

-Since the errorCode interceptor can reject the response promise, we also add a second handler function to receive the response for requests in error.
+Since the error code interceptor can reject the response promise, we also add a second handler function to receive the response for requests in error.

 Clients can continue to be composed with interceptors as needed.
 At any point the client as configured can be shared.
 It is safe to share clients and allow other parts of your application to continue to compose other clients around the shared core.
 Your client is protected from additional interceptors that other parts of the application may add.

 ### Declarative Interceptor Composition: ###

-First class support is provided for declaratively composing interceptors using [wire.js](https://github.com/cujojs/wire).
-Wire is an dependency injection container; you specify how the parts of your application interrelate and wire takes care of the dirty work to make it so.
+First class support is provided for [declaratively composing interceptors using wire.js](docs/wire.md).  wire.js is an dependency injection container; you specify how the parts of your application interrelate and wire takes care of the dirty work to make it so.

 Let's take the previous example and configure the client using a wire specification instead of imperative code.